-The studies are applicable to ocular, orthopaedic, aural, cardiac, dental, and all implanted devices.
-During the testing, the devices are stored and agitated in a variety of degradation fluids, at elevated temperatures, for an extended period.
+The studies are applicable to ocular, orthopedic, aural, cardiac, dental, and all implanted devices.
+During testing, the devices are stored and agitated in a variety of degradation fluids, at elevated temperatures, for an extended period.
 Any solid materials and solutes produced during the degradation process are then identified in a variety of chemical analyses (eg: LC-MS, ICP-MS).
-These analyses look for metals, as well as organic and inorganic compounds, and assess their quantity and make-up.
+These analyses look for metals as well as organic and inorganic compounds and assess their quantity and make-up.
 Extracts from the devices are also analysed at several time intervals.
 The tests may also be applied to other devices, such as those which pass through the digestive tract.

-Biological safety testing standards for assessing the degradation of medical devices in the body:
+Biological safety testing standards for assessing the degradation of medical devices in the body include:

 Biological evaluation of medical devices Part 13: Identification and quantification of degradation products from polymeric medical devices

 Biological evaluation of medical devices Part 14: Identification and quantification of degradation products from ceramics